AriFordsham/GHCWiki/hoopl/cleanup.md

 ```

 The differences are not great.
-But the types say more precisely what is
+But the types are still nicely symmetrical; and they
+say more precisely what is
 actually necessary and useful.

 ## Smaller proposals